vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

     ln -s /usr/share/zoneinfo/Hongkong /etc/localtime
     ```
 12. ### Give a name to the computer
-  We have to set the file */etc/hostna,e* to contain the name of the current computer (think of a fun name!).
+  We have to set the file */etc/hostname* to contain the name of the current computer (think of a fun name!).
 The best way to do that is to print to the file the name you choose using output redirection, like this:

     ```batch
     echo archlinuxEeePC > /etc/hostname
     ```
 13. ### Install some useful packages for wireless
-  As we are installing ArchLinux on a laptop it is useful to install some  network tool to be able to reconnect after the reboot.
+  As we are installing ArchLinux on a laptop it is useful to install a network tool to be able to reconnect after the reboot.
 The package netctl allows you to manage configuration using profiles.
 We are also going to install a dialog to allow the command *wifi-menu* that we used earlier to work.

     ```batch
     pacman -S netctl dialog
     ```
 14. ### Installing and Setting Grub boot loader
   We're almost done...  :-)
   We now have to install and set up the bootloader.
 The most common used today is Grub.
-The bootloader allows us to choose the OS we want to boot and take all the driver initialize.
-We have to run several commands to acheive the following:
+The bootloader allows us to choose the OS we want to boot and to initialise all of the required drivers.
+We have to run several commands to achieve the following:
-      - Download the Grub package from internet.
+      - Download the Grub package from the internet.
       - Install Grub as bootloader on the drive */dev/sda*
       - Create the default configuration of Grub.
 This is the default one.
-We will do another article how to customize that.
+There will be another article on how to customize that.

-  Here's the commands to run:
+  Here are the commands to run:
     ```batch
     pacman -S grub-bios
     grub-install /dev/sda